bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
-* Do an Odin dream
+* Do some AI fixes
 * Reward myself

 # Soon
+* Figure out Yuga artist
 * BYCombo
     * Change from locking in a permanent system to rebelling against decentralized system involves building
     * Move Why BYCombo to its own section?